rohanbimalraj/RBR360-Image-Viewer/README.md

-# RBR360-Image-Viewer
+# RBR360ImageViewer

-A swift package for viewing spherical panoramas( 2:1 aspect ratio )
+A description of this package.